Sushmamb9/Exploratory-Data-Analysis/README.md

 ![image](https://i.imgur.com/TYqXD8z.png)

-## Introduction:
-Structure Query Language(SQL) is a database query language used for storing and managing data in Relational DBMS.

 ## About Spotify:
 This huge dataset contains all the songs in Spotify's Daily Top 200 charts in 35+1 (global) countries around the world for a period of over 3 years (2017-2020).